 What’s in the closet that can continue to be worn, even in the chillier months?
-My daughter had the cutest chambray jumper dress from Gymboree that she wore all-year round.
+My daughter had the cutest chambray jumper dress that she wore all-year round.
 When weather was warm she wore the dress alone.
 When weather was cool, she wore it over a turtleneck and leggings.

 For boys, lightweight button-up shirts can be layered over long pants and long sleeved tees.

 Pre-Shopping Tip: Look in the closet and see what items can be layered during the winter.
 Keep that tip in mind when purchasing new items.

 To ease the morning-of-school stress, make it a habit to prep as much as possible the night before.
 This means getting backpack and homework organized and placing shoes (with socks!) by the front door.

 I choose my outfit the day before and encourage my kids to do the same.
 This way they can decide what they want to wear with a little more time.
 And they’re fresh and ready to get dressed in the morning!

 Pre-Shopping Tip: Does your preschooler still struggle with getting himself dressed?
 If buttons and zippers are slowing him down, purchase easy, quick-on clothing styles like rib-neck tees and elastic waist pants.